Please click here to learn about our coronavirus response and prioritizing your health.

 • Intense feelings of euphoria

 In summary, along with completely upending your life, substance abuse can cause you to reveal more about yourself and your life than you would probably ever willfully want to share with another human being.
-With that all being said, if you’re interested in getting your life back on track and being more in control of what you share with others and need help finding a rehab facility in your area, consider speaking with a Garden State Detox associate today.
+With that all being said if you’re interested in getting your life back on track and being more in control of what you share with others and need help finding a rehab facility in your area, consider speaking with a Garden State Detox associate today.

 FAQ